fridaysystems/lift-kit/README.md

 ### `invp_pagination_sentence`
 This filter wraps only the pagination sentence that reads "Showing 1 to 10 of 99 vehicles"

-### `invp_odometer_word`
-Wraps the odometer unit words "Miles" and "Mileage" to allow the support of other units.
-This filter was introduced simultaneously with our add-on plugin, [Kilometers Instead of Miles](https://inventorypresser.com/products/plugins/kilometers-instead-of-miles/).

-`apply_filters( 'invp_odometer_word', 'Miles' )`

-### `invp_accordian_content`
-Lift Kit's vehicle details page optionally includes a content accordian to display collapsible content.
-We like to use the accordian for data from third-parties like standard vehicle features or crash test ratings.
-This filter allows developers to modify content in the accordian.

-`apply_filters( 'invp_accordian_content', array(), $vehicle->post_ID )`

 ### `invp_vehicle_location_sentence`
 When there is more than one address in Inventory Presser's location taxonomy, a sentence is included on vehicle details pages identifying where the car is located.
 This filter wraps that sentence.